 In addition, a Fixtures Card outlining the forthcoming term’s schedule of sporting fixtures is published at the end of the preceding term.
 Fixtures are also included in the printed calendars, again published at the end of each preceding term.

-Parents are always very welcome to support their daughters at fixtures.
+Parents are always very welcome to support their children at fixtures.

-During the course of the year a large number of sporting events take place which give the students an opportunity to compete within their House groups.
+During the course of the year a large number of sporting events take place which give the pupils an opportunity to compete within their House groups.
 These include: athletics, badminton, benchball, cricket, gymnastics, lacrosse, netball, rounders, swimming, tennis and tug of war!
-The interhouse competitions are a fantastic opportunity for all students to get involved in either playing sport or supporting their peers.
+The interhouse competitions are a fantastic opportunity for all pupils to get involved in either playing sport or supporting their peers.

 The range of opportunities to participate in sporting pursuits, both competitive and recreational, is excellent.